Do White Evangelicals Love Police More Than Their Neighbors?

 First of all, because they are so focused in on individual offenders, whether delinquents or otherwise, they are still able to make an argument that it isn't really about social conditions, that crime is really still a matter of the individual.
 The use of the language of “making a decision for Christ,” which is this very individualistic notion of conversion, and applying it to matters of criminality kind of removes social conditions from the equation for a lot of evangelicals in terms of how they think about where crime comes from, understanding why people might commit offenses or why people get involved in gangs.

-David Wilkerson, famously the author of The Cross and the Switchblade, which would sell millions of copies, and while he talks about his own deep love and concern for the youth he finds in Los Angeles—those who were involved in gangs, those who are addicted to drugs— at the same time he's doing that, he's blaming the city.
+David Wilkerson, famously the author of The Cross and the Switchblade, which would sell millions of copies, talks about his own deep love and concern for the youth he finds in Los Angeles—those who were involved in gangs, those who are addicted to drugs— at the same time he's doing that, he's blaming the city.
 He's labeling the city as disorderly, as a place that is sinful, as a place that causes problems.
 And I think [things like ] that get evangelicals ready for what comes next.

 Evangelicals start to look at cities and the problems there that they see happening, the disorder there that they see on their television screens and newspapers, and they start to think these people are acting wrongly.
 They don’t have a strong sense that they're receiving the love of Christ-like they should, and so perhaps there's another option for them.
 And that's law and order.